spacecatpixel/lokidocs/docs/LokiServices/Messenger/Messenger.md

 ### User Authentication
 Authentication of users is important to ensure protection against man-in-the-middle attacks.
 For example, if Bob is expecting a message from Alice but does not yet know what her public key is, then a third-party (Eve), could send a message to Bob pretending to be Alice.
 This is why users should authenticate each other before sharing personal information.

-Like Pidgin and other OTR messaging services, Loki Messenger uses Pre-Shared Key (PSK) authentication.
+Like Pidgin and other OTR messaging services, Session uses Pre-Shared Key (PSK) authentication.
 Users have  multiple options for the establishment of a PSK.
-They can establish a key out-of-band, or alternatively, they can agree on a PSK over Loki Messenger by 9 asking the other a question which no third-party would know the answer.
+They can establish a key out-of-band, or alternatively, they can agree on a PSK over Session by 9 asking the other a question which no third-party would know the answer.
 Loki will implement PSK  authentication based on a modified version of the [Pidgin encryption](http://pidgin-encrypt.sourceforge.net/) authentication plugin.